******* Mathematics at the Ness of Brodgar

 So what we find in the chosen dimensions of this building are all full or near-Pythagorean triangles all based on dimensions in multiples of 5, the fingers of a hand.
 This is the first ‘decimal’ building I find in Orkney, but 5 and 10 arise clearly from the measurements of Newgrange.

-Below is an other arrangement, which shows how all these mathematical relations could be set out in, what I call, the ‘Lecture hall’.
-It could even be that the points where the circles intersect were marked on the floor, which would be 60 – 52 = 8 divided by 2 is 4 half ulna bones= 2 ulna = 1 Megalithic Ell = 52.36 cm from the horizontal base of the main rectangle.
+Below is an other arrangement, which shows how all these mathematical relations could be set out in the plan of what I call, the ‘Lecture Hall’.
+It could even be that the points where the circles intersect were marked on the floor, which would be 60 – 52 = 8 divided by 2 is 4 clavicles = 2 ulna = 1 Megalithic Ell = 52.36 cm from the horizontal base of the main rectangle.
 It all fits.
-The purple line is the radius of 39 half ulna.
+The purple line is the radius of 39 clavicles.

 I do not mean to imply with all this that they were aware of arithmetical squares and square roots, what I do want to stress though time and again is that whole numbers, or near whole numbers arise constantly from the calculations of their geometry translated in ratios, that mathematically or calendrically meaningful numbers constantly come forward and that what they did, is : measuring in whole numbers, with specific units of length, designed to even out incompatabilities and incorporate them in their designs.
 That their ‘straight’ lines still are slightly curved may be because exactly straight was deemed weaker and less stable which is both true.